Regia Marina: Origins

 Secondly, unification occurred during a period of rapid advances in naval technology and tactics, as typified by the launch of Gloire by France in 1858, and later by the appearance of, and battle between, USS Monitor and CSS Virginia in 1862.
 These innovations quickly made older warships obsolete.
 Italy did not possess the shipyards or infrastructure to build the modern ships required, but the then Minister for the Navy, Admiral Carlo di Persano, launched a substantial programme to purchase warships from foreign yards.

 Seven Weeks War

 The new navy's baptism of fire came on 20 July 1866 at the Battle of Lissa during the Third Italian War of Independence (parallel to the Seven Weeks War).
-The battle was fought against the Austrian Empire and occurred near the island of Vis in the Adriatic sea.
-This was one of the few fleet actions of the nineteenth century, and as a major sea battle that involved ramming, it is often considered to have had a profound effect on subsequent warship design and tactics.
+The battle was fought against the Austrian Empire and occurred near the island of Vis in the Adriatic Sea.
+That was one of the few fleet actions of the 19th century and as a major sea battle that involved ramming, it is often considered to have had a profound effect on subsequent warship design and tactics.

 The Italian fleet, commanded by Admiral Persano, mustered 12 ironclad and 17 wooden-hulled ships, though only one, Affondatore, was of the most modern turret ship design.
 Despite a marked disadvantage in numbers and equipment, superior handling by the Austrians under Admiral Wilhelm von Tegetthoff resulted in a severe defeat for Italy, which lost two armoured ships and 640 men.